nanociaglia/Private-Plugins/README.md

 - Knife plant/bomb
 - And a lot of other things

-# Custom Zombie Reloaded for CSGO: A custom version for ZR, with some changes like:

-- Buy weapons via commands (!p90, !bizon, etc) agains the zmarket (you can buy weapons via commands and zmarket)
-- Custom first infection sound
-- CSGO Fixes already included
-- A lot of new CVARS
-- Custom strippers and entwatch configs.

 # Custom entWatch for CSGO ZR.
-This version wasn't view by anybody yet, because i only have it on my server.
-It has a lot of fixes for csgo and multiple settings.
+With fixes and new stuff.

-# TOP Defenders for Zombie-Reloaded
+# TOP Defenders and TOP Infectors for Zombie-Reloaded
-A plugin made by someone (you can search the git repository on google), but i've made some changes like:
-If you are top #1, you'll get immunity in the next round, so you won't be affected by the first infection (you'll pass the first infection to another guy in the server) also with a custom hat (crown)
+If you are top def #1, you'll get, store credits, skins, crown and motherzombie immunity so you won't be infected in the first place (you'll pass the first infection to another guy in the server).
+It has other stuffs too.
+For TOP-Infectors, same as above but for zombies.
+If you are top #1, you'll get an extra-nade in the next round.

+# Custom-Chat-Colors for CS:GO
+VIPs will be able to change their color settings, like:
+a) Clan tag
+b) Tag
+c) Tag color
+d) Chat color
+e) Name color

+# Console Chat Manager - Plugin base: https://forums.alliedmods.net/showthread.php?p=2375139
+Custom version to print console messages as a HUD message.
+Useful for zombie escape servers.
+Also you can change console chat colors and some other stuff.

 # Hitmarkers
-Two hitmarkers toggleables via commands with clientprefers
-1) !hitmarker to enable/disable it when you shoot zombies (you can use this plugin in any mode)
+Open a menu to enable/disable hitmarker options, like:
-2) !bosshm to enable/disable it when you shoot bosses from ZE maps
+a) Hitmarkers when you shoot an enemy.
+b) Hitmarkers when you shoot any breakable entity on the map (as Bosses, vents, windows, etc)
+c) Hitmarker sound effect when you shoot and the bullet impacts.

+# Custom Joinsounds
+When a VIP joins, the server will play a song already chosen before by a VIP.
+Everybody can hear the music and the VIP who joined too.
+You can setup music per Steam ID using a config file.
+Also a command to toggle ON/OFF joinsound music.
+Like, if you don't want to hear VIP's music, you can just get it disabled.

+# !zammo and Z-Extinguish.
+ZAmmo: Basic plugin to provides infinite ammo to humans if they type !zammo on chat, in exchange of $.... and restricted to be used only X times per round (everything could be configurated properly using cvars)
+Z-Extinguish: Zombies on fire can extinguish it (turn off fire) pressing R on keyboard.

+# Showdamage with clientspref support
+People can toggle !sm / !showdamage

 # Spectate target
-You can spect players using !spec "playername"
+Useful for zombie escape servers:
+Only 60 seconds of spect time for non-admins.
+You can't go to spec if you are the last human/zombie.
+You can't go to spec if you are mother zombie (only for the first 4 minutes of the round) You can type !spec <target name> to spectate him faster.

 # Custom HUD
-With players count in the server, timeleft and nextmap.
+Like my TabHudInfo plugin but more complex with a lot of other stuff.

 # Discord API for your server (live chat, admin logs, map logs, etc)
-- Also you can chat via discord (your messages on discord will appear in your server)

 # Leader
-I didn't make this plugin but i've fixed a lot of things also i've made some restrictions for zombies and i've multiple cvars Also, i've made a cvar to MUTE people for 1 second if the leader is speaking
+I didn't make this plugin but i've fixed a lot of things and i've made some restrictions for zombies.
+It has new multiple cvars and also, i've made a cvar to MUTE people while leader is speaking.

 # Restrict weapons for non-vips
-- You can restrict weapons for non-vips, for example: VIPs can buy a freeze grenade typing !decoy, but non-vips won't be allowed to do this.
+- You can restrict weapons for non-vips, for example: VIPs can buy weapons, but non-vips won't be allowed to do this.

 # Spawn with weapons
 Basically, you will spawn with weapons and VIPs will have other weapons too, for example: